ai-elvinci/Documentation/docs/README.md

 # Documentation

-Discription of the project and company
+Description of the project and company

-## Data Cleaning And  Recommendationn Systen
+## Data Cleaning And  Recommendation System

 <!--<img src='./images/dataclean.jpg' alt.../> -->